KENYA & TANZANIA – EAST AFRICA’S GREAT NATIONAL PARKS

 Day 7 Lake Victoria – Serengeti National Park

-You will wake up in your comfortable bed, only about 20 kilometres’ drive from the gate to the one and only Serengeti.
-It’s time to return to the bush for more wildlife encounters.
+Your first morning in Tanzania starts with a canoe trip across Lake Victoria.
+Together with a local fisherman, you sail across the largest lake in Africa, while he explains how to catch fish the traditional way.
+Back at the fishing village, you can admire last night’s catch.
+It is now time to return to the bush for more wildlife encounters.
+After a short one hour drive, you will reach the gate of the Serengeti and your game drive begins.
 Together with the Masai Mara, the Serengeti is host to the Great Migration of wildebeest and zebras.
 If you have missed the herds in Kenya, this is your chance to see this natural spectacle in Tanzania.
 The name Serengeti translates to “endless plains” and you will quickly notice why: open grassland as far as you can see will take your breath away.
 These seemingly endless plains are dotted with kopjes, large rock formations, and preferred spot for lions to take a nap.
-On a full day of game drives, you explore this truly wonderful national park.
 In the late afternoon, you will arrive at the Kati Kati Tented Camp.
 In the middle of the Serengeti this exclusive and unfenced tented camp will get you as close to nature as few others.Breakfast; Lunch; Dinner

 Day 8 Serengeti National Park